thesaucecode/meteor-forgot-password/README.md

 ### 2: Configure

-We expose configuraiton through the namespace `ForgotPassword`.
+We expose configuration through the namespace `ForgotPassword`.
 Set this in your javascript within the scope of both the client and the server.

 #### template_slug